 21. Spend the afternoon at The Dalí

 Experience the awe-inspiring surrealist works of Spanish artist Salvador Dalí at The Dalí Museum in St. Pete.
 The spacious outdoor garden, waterfront setting, artful café and impressive collection make for an awesome day date sure to spark creativity and connection.
+And, through April 2021, you can catch the immersive Van Gogh Alive exhibit.

 22. Go on a mural tour in St. Pete